 Use of SciFinder must be for educational and academic research purposes only.
 Commercial use - including patentability searching - on behalf of any profit-making entity, regardless of one's personal status at UT, is not permitted.
 Users must agree to these terms when connecting to the resource.
 CAS actively monitors and reports suspect activity, and violation of the terms of use may result in loss of access.

-SciFinder is the best place to start your search for research-level chemical information.
+SciFinder is by far the most comprehensive source of research-level chemical information.
 It provides integrated access to these Chemical Abstracts Service (CAS) databases, plus Medline:

-SciFinder and Reaxys (incorporating Beilstein and Gmelin) are complementary resources, and although there is some overlap the two are quite different in their respective literature coverage, and the ways they register compounds and index reactions.
+SciFinder and Reaxys are complementary resources, and although there is some overlap the two are quite different in their respective literature coverage, and the ways they register compounds and index reactions.
 It's advisable to consult both databases for the most complete coverage of compounds, reactions, and properties.
+Reaxys (via content from the old Beilstein and Gmelin handbooks) is better at extracting property data from earlier literature (pre-1970s), and will find articles that SciFinder won't due to CA's less thorough substance indexing in that period.